PrivacyGuard Review 2025: Who Is It Best For?

 The policy notes that PrivacyGuard collects the following information:

-- Log Data: Including internet protocol (IP) address, operating system, browser type, browser ID, the URL entered and the referring page/campaign, date/time of visit, the time spent on our services and any errors that may occur during the visit to our services.
+• Log data: Includes IP address, operating system, browser type, browser ID, the URL entered and the referring page/campaign, date/time of visit, the time spent on our services

-- Analytics Data: Including the electronic path taken to our services, through our services and when exiting our services, as well as usage and activity on our services, such as the links, objects, products and benefits viewed, clicked or otherwise interacted with (also known as ‘Clickstream Data’).
+• Analytics data: Includiesg the electronic path taken to PrivacyGuard, through the service and when exiting the service, as well as usage and activity on our services, such as the links, objects, products and benefits viewed, clicked or otherwise interacted with

-- Location Data: Including general geographic location based on the Log Data we collect or more precise location when permitted by law.
+• Location data: Includes general geographic location based on the Log Data we collect or more precise location when permitted by law

 Compatibility

 According to the website, you receive the PrivacyGuard app with any of the plans.
 The website shows the app is available in the Apple App Store and the Google Play Store.
-The app has a 4.8-star rating for iOS and a 4.7-star rating for Android.
+The app has a 4.8-star rating for iOS and a 4.6-star rating for Android, among the highest ratings we've seen for an identity theft protection app.

 Customer support